Slow-growing counterexamples to the strong Eremenko conjecture: Gate selection: A shooting problem

-In order to use the results of Section~\ref{sec:pmthm}, we need to have continuous maps $p \colon \Lambda^k \to \Lambda^k$ which requires us to normalise our sequences of $\eps_j \in [a_j,b_j]$ which we do in the following, with a slight abuse of notation.
+In order to use the results of Section~\ref{sec:pmthm}, we need to have continuous maps $p \colon \Lambda^k \to \Lambda^k$ requiring us to normalise our sequences of $\eps_j \in [a_j,b_j]$ which we do in the following, with a slight abuse of notation.